How cans are made

 Cans for food, drinks and non-food products may be constructed out of either two or three pieces of metal.

 The first cans ever produced were three-piece and they were developed in the middle of the 19th century.
 They consist of a cylindrical body rolled from a piece of flat metal with a longitudinal seam, usually formed by welding, with a top and bottom, each seamed on the ends of the body.

 Three-piece cans may be manufactured in almost any practical combination of height, diameter and shape.
 This process is particularly suitable for making cans of different sizes as it is relatively simple to change the parameters of the can under production.

 The Cazander Brothers mainly have machinery for three-piece cans in stock.

 What is a spindle oven?

-Vertical drying oven with spindles to dry the compound in the tops and bottoms.
-This oven is running on gas or electricity.
-Within de oven the lids go through the oven one by one between two spindles.
+Vertical drying oven with spindles to dry tops and bottoms.
+The oven is running on gas or electricity.
+Inside the oven, the lids pass through the oven one by one in a spindle.

 Cazander Brothers regurlarly offers quality used Metal Box and IMC spindle ovens from their extensive stock.